StevenTammen/bibledocs.org/content/ministry-progress-summaries/2024/through-3-23-24/_index.md

 <!-- --- -->

-### A brief overview of the video processing workflow
+### A brief overview of the video processing workflow {#a-brief-overview-of-the-video-processing-workflow}

 I will be going over a few concepts: